leahkemp/documentation/diabetes_rna/running_smrnaseq_pipeline.md

 The FastQC plots displayed in the MultiQC report shows untrimmed reads.
 They may contain adapter sequence and potentially regions with low quality.
 To see how your reads look after trimming, look at the FastQC reports in the trim_galore directory
 ```

-Therefore I'll look at the qc of the reads after trimming in the fastqc reports
+Therefore I'll look at the qc of the reads after trimming in the fastqc reports in the trim_galore directory

 #### i.
 Insert Size calculation